 If you are modifying an AI system, including a GPAI system, (given that it is already in operation and is not classified as high-risk) in its intended purpose such that it becomes a high-risk application, you would be considered as a high-risk AI system provider, i.e. that you need to fulfill the obligations for high-risk AI systems.

-In the case that you need to demonstrate your compliance with the AI Act to the authorities, the GPAI system provider will have to support you with necessary information and documentation about their system, for which a written agreement is essential.
+In the case that you need to demonstrate your compliance with the AI Act to the authorities, the GPAI model provider will have to support you with necessary information and documentation about their model, including technical documentation, known limitations and failure modes, and targeted technical access, for which a written agreement is essential.
 This means there is a shared responsibility to ensure putting regulatory compliant AI systems on the market.
-However, the AI Act also states that the initial provider of the system does not need to make documentation available if the provider expressly excludes the change of its system into a high-risk system (see Article 25).
+However, the AI Act also states that the initial provider of the model does not need to make documentation available if the provider expressly excludes the change of its system into a high-risk system (see Article 25).

-It is yet unclear how Article 25 will be interpreted, as it also states that a significant change to a third-party AI system would mean that there is a change in who is considered to be the AI system provider.
+Some questions around Article 25 remain open, as it also states that a significant change to a third-party AI system would mean that there is a change in who is considered to be the AI system provider.
 So it remains unclear if, for example, the fine-tuning of a foundation model is considered a significant change and if this changes the obligations of operators along the AI value chain.

 If you are using the GPAI system in a limited risk setting, the transparency obligations (i.e. labeling AI-generated content and informing users about the interaction with AI) apply.

 Violating the rules on general purpose, high-risk or limited risk AI systems can result in fines of up to €15 million or 3% of the organization’s global annual turnover.
-Those who fail to supply correct and complete information or provide misleading information to the authorities can expect fines of up to €7.5 million or 1.5% of the global annual revenue.
-SMEs and start-ups may receive smaller fines.
+For providers of GPAI models these are imposed by the European Commission under Article 101 and apply from August 2026.
+Those who fail to supply correct and complete information or provide misleading information to the authorities can expect fines of up to €7.5 million or 1% of the global annual revenue.
+SMEs, SMCs, and start-ups may receive smaller fines.

 The list of obligations is very long for providers of GPAI or GenAI models, and this article is solely supposed to give you a first overview of them.
 Organizations face a significant task in aligning with the AI Act, necessitating an extensive revamp of existing governance frameworks and documentation practices to meet compliance requirements.

-You can expect the newly set up European AI Board and the AI Office to hand out more information, examples and guidance on how certain scenarios will be handled under the AI Act.
-Who will be liable for what responsibilities will be the key question in that process.
-However, the end-user-facing side will definitely have some sort of liability and notification duties.
+You can expect the newly set up European AI Board and the AI Office to hand out more information, examples and guidance on how certain scenarios will be handled under the AI Act over the coming years.
+Who will be liable for what responsibilities will be the key question in that work.
+However, end users will also have some liability and notification duties.

-Are you using an AI system in a high-risk use case, or are you building “traditional” AI models?
+Are you using an AI system in a high-risk use case, or are you building AI applications?
 Then feel free to read about the other requirements outlined in the AI Act here.
-We at trail want you to fully understand the whole AI development process, regardless of your background.
-Check out here, how we can help you with documentation, risk assessments, audits, and understanding your AI systems to be prepared for the EU AI Act.
+At trail we help you to fully understand your AI governance requirements, regardless of your background.
+Check out here, how we can help you operationalize and automate documentation, risk and control assessments, audits, and more to be prepared for the EU AI Act.